Electricity and gas: invoice 9 September 2022 • 8 minutes

 Finally, to be sure of finding the best deal, the most effective solution is to compare gas and/or electricity prices based on your own consumption.

 The good news is that this is very easy to do, as is shown by the way our energy price comparison site works.
-It is the only online comparison site to be certified by the CREG (the Belgian energy regulator).
+It is the first online comparison site to be certified by the CREG (the Belgian energy regulator).
 This means that it provides relevant, objective, high-quality information.

 But its main strength is that it is accessible to everyone!
 First of all, you simply have to enter your consumption information.
 You will then receive a ranking of the five best gas or electricity deals on the market.
 This is created based on your consumption profile, and the pricing plans are ranked from the cheapest to the most expensive.
 You can also sort the deals according to several criteria: